The superpowers of ADHD

 Our approach can help:

-Individuals develop tools for emotional regulation and resilience and navigate the impact of ADHD in relationships
+• Individuals develop tools for emotional regulation, resilience and happier relationships

 Here’s a breakdown of the components of ADHD therapy at Sherwood: